ElbinBinil/Insane-Twitter/README.md

-#Insane Twitter Clone
+# Insane Twitter Clone

-This is an twiiter clone created by me this uses many popular technolgies like _ React _ Firebase
+This is an twiiter clone created by me this uses many popular technolgies like

+- Tech Stack
+  - React
+  - Firebase
-_ JSON
+  - JSON
-_ Twitter API
+  - Twitter API

 If you wanna see the web app click on this [InsaneTwitter](https://bit.ly/insanetwitterclone)